 StarVista ECMHC Consultants will partner with Pre To Three clinicians to offer support within the classroom, working with the teachers, clinicians and parents, with the goal of enhancing the providers understanding of the child and family, and developing effective and responsive ways to support and intervene with the child in a group care setting.
-Consultants are able to work with centerbased and family childcare programs serving children birth through age 5.
+Consultants are able to work with center-based and family childcare programs serving children birth through age 5.

 - 2. Consultants will help childcare providers effectively support the child's social emotional development by promoting developmentally appropriate and therapeutic practices so that they can be maintained in regular childcare setting.
 The consultant will: - a.
 Facilitate intra-staff communication and organizational functioning. - b.
 Assist caregivers' knowledge of prevention and early intervention techniques. - c.
 Assist teachers in building strong, collaborative relationships with parents and outside providers. - d.
-Support teachers and families in developing an increased awareness and understanding of the impact of their interactions on the child who is the focus of consultation. - e.
-Work with the Pre To Three clinician to link the children and families to outside services in order to address any additional needs identified through the process. - I. Health Ambassador Program Youth
+Support teachers and families in developing an increased awareness and understanding of the impact of their interactions on the child who is the focus of consultation.

+e.
+Work with the Pre To Three clinician to link the children and families to outside services in order to address any additional needs identified through the process.

+H. Health Ambassador Program - Youth

-Health Ambassador Program-Youth (HAP-Y) is designed to engage individuals, families and communities to be active change agents regarding their health, especially behavioral health, leading to a healthier San Mateo County.
-HAP-Y was built on the idea that informed youth can take a proactive role in helping to keep their families and communities healthy through outreach and engagement of vulnerable families and communities in San Mateo County.
+Health Ambassador Program-Youth (HAP-Y) is a community-developed Mental Health Services Act Innovation program, designed to engage individuals, families and communities to be active change agents regarding their health, especially behavioral health, leading to a healthier San Mateo County.
+HAP-Y was built on the idea that informed youth can take a proactive role in helping to keep their families and communities healthy through outreach and engagement to vulnerable families and communities in San Mateo County.

-Contractor shall work closely and collaboratively with BHRS Office of Diversity and Equity (ODE) staff throughout the duration of the contract to provide the following:
+Contractor through its partnership, herein after shall be referred to as Contractor, will train, deploy and support youth as Health Ambassadors throughout the County.
+Contractor shall work closely and collaboratively with BHRS Office of Diversity and Equity (ODE) staff throughout the duration of the contract.
+Contractor will provide the following: